 A feature found in many larger recreational tents that provides a floorless, screened area at the front of the tent.

-Polyurethane: a coating applied to the walls and floors on many tents to provide water-resistance and durability.
+Polyurethane: a coating applied to the walls and floors of many tents to provide water resistance and durability.

 The waterproof outer sheet used to protect the inner tent from the elements in double-walled tents.

 Seams that have been treated with a layer of glue or sealant to prevent leaks.